axonops/cassandra-analyzer/README.md

 # Cassandra AxonOps Analyzer

-A Python-based Cassandra cluster analysis tool that performs Montecristo-style analysis using AxonOps API as the data source instead of diagnostic tarballs.
+A Python-based Cassandra cluster analysis tool that performs analysis using AxonOps API as the data source instead of diagnostic tarballs.

 ## Overview